 Why is your oral health so important?
 Teeth and gums that are free of dental disease create comfortable and beautiful smiles and can also provide a strong foundation for overall wellness.
-Patients who routinely visit our Kingwood dentist office help protect their bodies from serious illnesses and also gain confidence with a smile that makes a great first impression.
+Patients who routinely visit us for perventive dentistry at our Kingwood dental office help protect their bodies from serious illnesses and also gain confidence with a smile that makes a great first impression.

 Your routine preventive appointment will include digital X-rays, a periodontal evaluation, a bite assessment, and an oral cancer screening.
 Together, these services ensure that any minor problems with your teeth, gums, or bite are caught early and treated quickly before they can cause any major damage.
 You’ll also receive a meticulous cleaning from a hygienist, which will remove tartar from those hard-to-reach corners of your mouth, eliminating the root cause of cavities and gum disease while helping your teeth feel porcelain smooth.